Watch A Christmas Story Christmas' Full Trailer Here

 Then the next thing you know, you’re a certified adult.”

-This is the opening line of the trailer for the upcoming movie “,” which was released on Monday.
+This is the opening line of the trailer for the upcoming movie “, A Christmas Story Christmas” which was released on Monday.

 A grown up Ralphie Parker, again played by Peter Billingsley, returns with his own family to his childhood home in the sequel to 1983’s “A Christmas Story”, hoping to recreate for his own children the magic of his past Christmas celebrations.